Asian Nose Job Specialist | San Diego Asian Rhinoplasty Surgeon

 Asian rhinoplasty is one of Dr. Kolstad’s most common procedures.
 San Diego has a diverse community with people from every part of the world.
 Many nose job surgeons will have the same rhinoplasty result for every face.
 Dr. Kolstad specializes in achieving unique results that match your features as well as your ethnic background.

 How Are Asian Noses Different From Those Of Other Ethnicities?

-Many of our Asian patients are not looking to make a large dorsal hump smaller, but instead are seeking to augment a diminutive nasal bridge.
+Many of our Asian rhinoplasty patients in San Diego are not looking to make a large dorsal hump smaller, but instead are seeking to augment a small nasal bridge.
 They are seeking refinement of the nasal tip, without it looking too narrow.
 Above all, they seek to retain the features unique to their ethnicity.

 Asian noses can have tips that are often wide and prominent on the front view.
 By reshaping the nasal tip cartilages the nose will appear more refined and in better balance with the other facial features.
 Asian noses typically require significantly less excision of nasal tip cartilage (cephalic trim).
 Most commonly refinement can be achieved by increasing the projection of the nasal tip.